LoopKit/loopdocs/docs/operation/loop/open-loop.md

 ## Troubleshooting

 Get used to carrying the RileyLink around.
+DASH Omnipod users do not need the RileyLink, but should determine how far the phone can be from the pod.
 Find how far your connectivity stretches before you have pump communication problems.
 Get used to [troubleshooting yellow and red loops](../../troubleshooting/yellow-red-loop.md), finding out the pattern/cause of any potential loop issues.
 You'll be less frustrated starting on closed loop if you aren't dealing with learning new electronics at the same time as you are learning carb absorption times in a closed loop.

 ## Bolus